NewForce-at-Mountwest/foundations-course/chapters/FUNCTIONS.md

 makeAPizza("wheat", "large", ["green peppers", "onions", "pepperoni"]);

-// if we try to access finishedPizza out here, it will be undefined-- it only exists inside the function
+console.log(finishedPizza) // this will be undefined!

 ```

 If we want to use the `finishedPizza` variable anywhere outside the function, we need a `return` statement.